-- This book explores the solution to flawless cybersecurity in the digital age, utilising 'Industrial Strength Computer Science' as a response to the urgent need to safeguard democracy in an interconnected world including dictatorial enemy state.
+- This book explores the solution to flawless cybersecurity in the digital age, utilising 'Industrial Strength Computer Science' as a response to the urgent need to safeguard democracy in an interconnected world, including a dictatorial enemy state.
 Hamer-Hodges critiques the vulnerabilities of general-purpose computers and advocates for trusted software architectures based on the Church-Turing Thesis.

 - Winning World War III: Industrial Strength Computer Science (The How)